Dr Karen Morton - Founder and Medical Director

 Obstetrician and Gynaecologist

 Miss Annette Reid qualified with a Distinction from Guy’s, King’s and St Thomas’ Hospital, University of London in 2002.
 Prior to this, in 1997, she obtained a BSc (Hons) degree in Biomedical Sciences.
 She undertook three years of surgical training, successfully passing the MRCS (1&2) postgraduate surgical exams.
 This complemented her training in obstetrics and gynaecology.
 She achieved a Postgraduate Diploma with merit from the University of Surrey in Advanced Gynaecological Endoscopy (2015).
 She is also experienced in early pregnancy and gynaecology ultrasound following honorary training at King’s College Hospital in London.
 She is interested in general gynaecological problems including pelvic pain, abnormal bleeding, early pregnancy problems, prolapses and benign cervical and vulva conditions.
-She is a register colposcopist with the British Society for Colposcopy and Cervical Pathology (BSCCP) and is currently clinical lead for benign vulva conditions at the Royal Surrey County Hospital where she was appointed as a consultant in 2015 She always takes time to listen and work with patients to deal with their concerns.
+She is a registered colposcopist with the British Society for Colposcopy and Cervical Pathology (BSCCP) and is currently clinical lead for benign vulva conditions at the Royal Surrey County Hospital where she was appointed as a consultant in 2015 She always takes time to listen and work with patients to deal with their concerns.

 "I am a regular badminton player but my racquet special is table-tennis, at which I won national championships in my earlier years.
 I enjoy gym work and various other sporting activities with my husband and three children, including open water diving and skiing."